SoundaryaSenthil/AzureUC-DLTProject/README.md

 • Delta Lake + DLT: Reliable, scalable data storage and processing with ACID transactions and schema enforcement.

+• Governance with Unity Catalog: Centralized data governance and access control across all layers.

 ## 🎯 Conclusion

 This project demonstrates how Azure’s modern data engineering tools can work seamlessly together to build **scalable**, **automated**, and **governed** data solutions — ensuring data quality, integrity, and accessibility from raw ingestion to curated insights.

-• Governance with Unity Catalog: Centralized data governance and access control across all layers.
+---

+## Contact

+If you have any questions, feel free to connect with me on [LinkedIn](linkedin.com/in/soundarya-s-dataengineer).

+---
+Happy learning!!